Thursday, June 4, 2026

 5. Lean Proteins: Sources such as chicken, turkey, beans, lentils, and tofu provide essential amino acids that are crucial for neurotransmitter production, supporting better mood regulation.
 Of course, a nice, juicy and tender beef steak is the best option for calming a toxic behavior, but beans will do if you're on a tight budget.
 Invest less on toxic people.

-6. Dark Chocolate: You want toxic people to agree than argue with you?
+6. Dark Chocolate: You want toxic people to agree than argue with you during dessert?
 You want to see them trying hard to please you?
 In moderation, dark chocolate can boost serotonin and endorphin levels, contributing to improved mood.
 With the fruits you topped with unsweetened cream for dessert, add melted dark chocolate topping with dark chocolate bits.
 That should tame down any toxic individual.

 7. Nuts and Seeds: Toxic people are nuts, so you apply the proverb poison kills poison.
 Nuts can tame nuts.
 Almonds, walnuts, pumpkin seeds, and sunflower seeds provide essential nutrients like magnesium and zinc that are linked to brain health.
 Some try coconuts for their toxic friends but I told them I didn't think that was the kind of nut needed here.